- Why Buy a Property in Estepona?

 Why Buy a Property in Estepona?

 Located at the western end of the Costa del Sol between Marbella and Manilva, the town of Estepona has been extensively upgraded in the last few years and is now one of the prettiest towns along the western part of the Costa del Sol.
+Check the Best Estepona Apartments For Sale.

 Unlike some resorts on the Costa del Sol, Estepona town has remained true to its fishing village origins and kept its typical ambiance.
 The white-washed houses, decorated with colourful geraniums, the seafront promenade and the shops and restaurants offer that typical atmosphere that Andalusia is known for.
 The many thousands of flowers and plants that fill Estepona’s boulevards, squares and parks have earned the town the well-deserved title as Garden of the Costa del Sol.